m5stack/m5-docs/docs/en/app/bala.md

 ## Description

-The M5Stack BALA is a balance bot based on M5Stack FIRE, including a 2 DC driver module based on Mega328p which is a core chip on Arduino UNO
+**<mark>BALA</mark>** is a balance bot based on M5Stack FIRE, including a 2 DC driver module based on Mega328p which is a core chip on Arduino UNO.

-You can even program The M5Stack BALA through Arduino or MicroPython with few code
+You can even program The M5Stack BALA through Arduino or MicroPython with few code.

 The 2 DC driver module communicates with M5Stack FIRE through I2C bus.
-It's default I2C address is **0x56**
+It's default I2C address is **0x56**.

 ## Feature